josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 node1__Zymtr1__Phaal1__fungi__100957at4751

+Using this list, for each node, all the synonymous mutation rates of BUSCO genes are calculated.
 The amount of jobs in this pipeline are too much to handle for Snakemake (>4 million BUSCO gene comparisons x 3 jobs).
 Therefore, we've found a work-around by giving a subset of BUSCO comparisons to Snakemake using a for-loop in bash (`run_snakemake_in_batches.sh`).
 It's not pretty, but it works.

 Software versions:
 - python package ete3 v.3.1.3